starrymedia/upticknetworkdocs/guides/keys-wallets/keyring.md

 # Keyring

-Create, import, export and delete keys using the CLI keyring {synopsis}
+Create, import, export and delete keys using the CLI keyring

 The keyring holds the private/public keypairs used to interact with the node.
 For instance, a validator key needs to be set up before running the node, so that blocks can be correctly signed.
 The private key can be stored in different locations, called ["backends"](#keyring-backends), such as a file or the operating system's own key storage.